-- 6.1 CDs can be prescribed or supplied by the following mechanisms. - Prescription by a medical doctor or dentist schedule 2, 3, 4 and 5 drugs.
+- 6.1 CDs can be prescribed or supplied by the following mechanisms. - 6.2 Prescription by a medical doctor or dentist schedule 2, 3, 4 and 5 drugs.
 Prescription by supplementary prescribers when acting under, and in accordance with, the terms of a clinical management plan to administer, supply and /or give direction to administer CDs in schedules 2, 3, 4 and 5.
-Independent Nurse Prescribers may prescribe a range of CDs for specific conditions; see the current British National Formulary. - An accredited RN can supply or administer diamorphine under a Patient Group Directive (PGD) for the treatment of cardiac pain to a patient admitted to the coronary care unit or accident and emergency department. - RNs, RMs, pharmacists, paramedics, health visitors, chiropodists, orthoptists, physiotherapists, radiographers, dieticians, speech and language therapists and occupational therapists can supply or administer any schedule 4 or 5 CD in accordance with a PGD (except anabolic steroids in schedule 4, part 2 or injectable formulations for the purpose of treating a person who is addicted to a drug). - 6.5 When prescribing 'when required' controlled drugs: - Document clear instructions for when and how to take or use the drug in the person's Medical Record. - Include dosage instructions on the prescription (with the maximum daily amount or frequency of doses) so that this can be included on the label when dispensed - Ask about and take into account any existing supplies the person has of 'when required' controlled drugs. - Use a recognised opioid dose conversion guide when prescribing, reviewing or changing opioid prescriptions to ensure that the total opioid load is considered.
+Independent Nurse Prescribers may prescribe a range of CDs for specific conditions; see the current British National Formulary. - 6.3 An accredited RN can supply or administer diamorphine under a Patient Group Directive (PGD) for the treatment of cardiac pain to a patient admitted to the coronary care unit or accident and emergency department. - RNs, RMs, pharmacists, paramedics, health visitors, chiropodists, orthoptists, physiotherapists, radiographers, dieticians, speech and language therapists and occupational therapists can supply or administer any schedule 4 or 5 CD in accordance with a PGD (except anabolic steroids in schedule 4, part 2 or injectable formulations for the purpose of treating a person who is addicted to a drug). - 6.5 A recognised opioid dose conversion guide must be used when prescribing, reviewing or changing opioid prescriptions to ensure that the total opioid load is considered. - 6.6 When prescribing 'when required' CDs: - Clear instructions must be documented for when and how to take or use the drug in the person's health care record. - Dosage instructions must be included on the prescription (with the maximum daily amount or frequency of doses) so that this can be included on the label when dispensed - The patient should be asked about any existing supplies the person has of 'when required' CDs and this should be taken into account.